 Don’t worry, the vodka isn’t there so that you can drown your sorrows after those terrible weeds appear in your garden, though you might want to save some to celebrate your new weed-free garden afterward.

-Vodka works surprisingly well as a weed killer alternative, though before you go running to the liquor cabinet, there’s something you should know:
+Vodka works surprisingly well as a homemade weed killer alternative, though before you go running to the liquor cabinet, there’s something you should know:

 It only works on certain types of invasive plants.